Keeping working class communities of color in their homes by making housing permanently affordable and democratically owned.

 WHO WE ARE

-We are a nonprofit 501.c.3 organization founded by L.A.
-Eco-Village, CRSP and residents living near the Vermont/Beverly Metro Station.
-Our role is to decommodify land and promote community control in Koreatown and surrounding neighborhoods by organizing with working class communities of color.
+We are a nonprofit 501(c)(3) organization rooted in the organizing of Urban Soil / Tierra Urbana residents, LAEVI, and community members near the Vermont/Beverly Metro Station.
+Founded to separate land from speculation and place it into community stewardship, our role is to decommodify land and advance permanent, resident-led housing in Koreatown and surrounding neighborhoods through organizing with working-class communities of color.

 Latest News